Heaveness/E-commerce-back-end/README.md

 npm start <br>
 <br>
 You can also use to test the database connection: npm run testdb <br>
+Use API call websites like Postman or Insomnia to get the database.<br>

 ## Links
 **Walkthrough:** [Link to the walkthrough video!]() <br>